Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 pip install -r requirements.txt
 ```

-To reproduce figures from the manuscript, open and execute the notebooks in the `notebooks/` directory.
+To reproduce the figures from the manuscript, open and execute the notebooks in the `notebooks/` directory.

 ---

 ## Description

-The repository contains two complementary numerical approaches to study tunneling in an asymmetric double-well potential:
+This repository presents two complementary numerical approaches to study quantum tunneling in an asymmetric double-well potential:

 1. **Dynamical Systems Approach**
-   Implements the reduced four-dimensional dynamical system derived from the Ehrenfest equations to model the time evolution of the mean and variance.
+   Implements a reduced four-dimensional dynamical system derived from the Ehrenfest equations to model the time evolution of the mean and variance of the wavepacket.

 2. **Time-Dependent Schrödinger Simulations**
-   Solves the Schrödinger equation using the **Crank–Nicolson method** to visualize wavepacket tunneling between the two wells.
+   Solves the time-dependent Schrödinger equation using the **Crank–Nicolson method** to visualize wavepacket tunneling between the two wells.

 ---

 ## License

-This work is distributed under the **MIT License**.
+This project is distributed under the terms of the **MIT License**.

 ---